 Results: Analysis of Respiratory Failure in the Murine Model of Respiratory Melioidosis using Simplified Whole-Body Plethysmography

-In this study, it was observed that the differences in temperature and humidity conditions did not significantly impact the breath volume of the mouse [1].
+In clinical use of whole body plethysmography, the subject’s own body temperature and environmental temperature and humidity affect the complex respiration calculations.
+In this study, our sWBP approach controls for environmental temperature and humidity variation, and it was observed that the contribution to temperature and humidity of the host itself does not significantly impact the accuracy of breath measurements of a 20 microliter calibration volume [1].

 LAB MEDIA: Figure 2.